Dark3clipse/decluttarr/README.md

 - Important: Also protects unmonitored downloads from being removed (relevant for multi-season packs)
 - Type: String
 - Is Mandatory: No (Defaults to `Don't Kill`)

+**OBSOLETE_QBIT_TAG**
+- Downloads in qBittorrent that would be removed if IGNORE_PRIVATE_TRACKERS wouldn't be true will be tagged with this value
+- Note: the tag can be used by third-party tools to remove these torrents after required seeding time has passed.
+- Tag is automatically created in qBittorrent (required qBittorrent is reachable on `QBITTORRENT_URL`)
+- Type: String
+- Is Mandatory: No (Defaults to `Obsolete`)

 **IGNORE_PRIVATE_TRACKERS**
 - Private torrents in qBittorrent will not be removed from the queue if this is set to true